mde/ejs/README.md

   - `client`                When `true`, compiles a function that can be rendered in the browser without needing to load the EJS Runtime ([ejs.min.js](https://github.com/mde/ejs/releases/latest)).
-  - `delimiter`             Character to use with angle brackets for open/close
+  - `delimiter`             Character to use with angle brackets for open/close, by default '%'
+  - `openDelimiter`         Character to use for opening delimiter, by default '<'
+  - `closeDelimiter`        Character to use for closing delimiter, by default '>'
   - `debug`                 Output generated function body
   - `strict`                When set to `true`, generated function is in strict mode
   - `_with`                 Whether or not to use `with() {}` constructs.
 If `false`